avkudr/robest/docs/pages/introduction.rst

 Introduction
 ==================================

-At present, there are a large number of data estimation methods, but some of them cannot guarantee a robustness of the results obtained.
-The main reason is the presence of outliers or mismatches in the data.
+At present, there is a large number of data estimation methods, but some of them cannot guarantee a robustness of the obtained results.
+The main reason for inprecision is the presence of outliers or mismatches in the input data.
-Despite this, among all these methods we can distinguish a family of solutions regrouped by the name of robust estimators such as Least Median of Squared (LMedS) or RANSAC.
+However, there is a family of algorithms working with such data: they are regrouped by the name of robust estimators such as Least Median of Squared (LMedS) or RANSAC.

-Consider the work of the method RANSAC on the example of the circle fitting.
+For example, below you can see the result of circle fitting using RANSAC applied to noisy data.
+Let's try to describe the algorithm step by step:

-- *Step I*:
+- *Step 1*:

    The input of the algorithm is a quiet corrupted set of 2D points.
 The task is to define a circle model based on this set and avoid the effects of outliers.